HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/database/DB2DatabaseSize.md

 !!! note
     - The `DATABASESIZE` value is in bytes.
     - In this example, the Release database size is about **346 MB**, and the JCR database size is about **3 GB**.
-    - These values are from a test server with limited content.
-Production environments may have significantly larger databases.
+    - These values are from a test server with limited content.The production environments may have significantly larger databases.